Automating SOC 2 Compliance: From 6 Months to 6 Weeks

 Framework Mapping in Practice

-If you're pursuing SOC 2 and ISO 27001 simultaneously (increasingly common), BTA Comply's cross-framework mapping saves massive duplication:
+If you're pursuing SOC 2 and ISO 27001 simultaneously (increasingly common), cross-framework mapping saves massive duplication:

 - SOC 2 has 25 controls pre-configured (CC1-CC9)